-What are the ELPA21 Domain Profiles?
+What Are the ELPA21 Domain Profiles?

-The domain profile is the combination of domain sub-test scores a student earns for each of the four language domain tests.
-For each of the four language domain sub-tests of listening, reading, speaking, and writing, student performance is classified into levels one to five (1-5), based on each domain scale score.
+For the general ELPA21 assessments, the domain profile is the combination of domain sub-test scores a student earns for each of the four language domain tests.
+For each of the four language domain sub-tests of listening, reading, writing and speaking, student performance is classified into levels one to five (1-5), based on each domain scale score.
 The domain profile determines the overall proficiency level.
 Emphasizing students' domain profiles benefits educators in a couple ways.
 First, a student's domain profile distinguishes between students who may have the same overall score, but who differ in skills and needs.
 Second, the domain profile highlights the relationship between the domains in a way that the overall score does not.

+Table 1

-Table 1Domain Performance Levels
+ELPA21 General Domain Performance Levels